 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following medications:

-This medicine may also interact with the following medications:
+This medication may also interact with the following medications:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 Visit your care team for regular checks on your progress.
 Tell your care team if your symptoms do not start to get better or if they get worse.